aeslaughter/moose/docs/content/utilities/moosedown/listing.md

 ### Regular Expression Match

-Regular expressions can be utilized to extract specific content from files. [example-listing-re] uses a regular expression to extract the content of a C++ method.
+Regular expressions can be utilized to extract specific content from files. [example-listing-re] uses a regular expression to extract the content of a class method.

 !devel! example id=example-listing-re caption=Example listing using the "re" setting.
 !listing framework/src/kernels/Diffusion.C